 Moderator: Urvashi Rangan, chief science advisor, GRACE Communications Foundation, NY

-Speaker: Tom Philpott, senior reporter, Mother Jones Magazine, TX
+Speaker: Tom Philpott, food correspondent, Mother Jones Magazine, TX

 Wednesday, June 20